A rush job, done well

 The company that co-ordinated construction of the new Carvolth park and ride at 86 Avenue and 202 Street in Langley brought it in on time and on budget despite a tight construction schedule and problems with soft soil.

-The work by CMS Focus Management Services Ltd. of Victoria earned the top award for excellence in construction management and supervision, at the ninth annual Deputy Minister’s Consulting Engineers Awards on Jan.
+The work by CMS Focus Management Services Ltd. of Victoria won it the top award for excellence in construction management and supervision, at the 9th annual Deputy Minister’s Consulting Engineers Awards on Jan.
 30.

 "The uniqueness on this project was that there was no design when we started, very little, just a concept," CMS project manager Bob Brown said in a video produced for the awards ceremony.

 Brown said his firm had to "juggle" multiple contracts to get the work done by its December deadline.

 CMS had the $4.7-million contract to manage and provide supervision services for the construction of two new structures on Highway 1 eastbound and westbound lanes, a roundabout to allow express bus underpass access on and off of Highway 1, and the new park and ride facility in Langley accommodating 669 vehicles.